Notes, tips, and tricks for upgrading a Drupal 8 site to Drupal 9

 The following table, initially provided by the College of Computing (many thanks!) attempts to summarize the details of a large number of commonly used Drupal 7 modules and any known issues with their latest full (not development) version under PHP 7.
 In addition, Kevin Pittman of the College of Liberal Arts has added Drupal 8 compatibility details and removal recommendations, to help site administrators decide what to do as they review the modules installed their Drupal 7 sites.

-Certain fields likely need additional explanatory text accompanying it.
+Per Georgia Tech's accessibility requirements, certain fields likely need additional explanatory text accompanying them:

-Per Georgia Tech's accessibility requirements, any publicly-available video must be captioned for end-users.
-YouTube's automatic captions are not enough to meet full guidance.
-Please see the Video Captioning and Audio Transcripts for more information.
+Any publicly available video must be captioned for end-users.
+YouTube's automatic captions are not enough to meet full guidance: any automatic captions must be manually reviewed and corrected.

 Kevin Pittman has written a blog post called "So, You Blew Up Your Drupal 8 Site - Now What?" that covers multiple methods for recovering a dead Drupal 8 website (on the assumption you hadn't made a backup right before it died).